 You may recall that this is called the Zeigarnik effect – and can be useful when we need an extra little kickstart to get ourselves in the practice room by leveraging this goal tension.
 But sometimes we need a break and all we want is for that 3-year old to let us get to sleep already.

 So how do we shift the Zeigarnik effect into reverse, and get that 3-year old to chill out?

 Putting a detachment strategy to the test

 A researcher at Ball State conducted a study of 103 participants to see if a simple implementation intention1 exercise could help them detach more effectively from work concerns and stress.

 Everyone filled out surveys twice a day on their goals, mood, level of detachment, how invested they were in their job, and other factors.
 About half of the participants just continued on with their lives like normal (control group), while the other half was instructed to try a quick planning session at the end of each work day (planning group).
 Specifically, they were asked to write down a list of all the unfulfilled goals for the day, and then create a specific plan for (a) where, (b) when, and (c) how they planned to complete each goal the following day.

-Goal: Big scary shift in Strauss still out of tune.
+Something like: Goal: Big scary shift in Strauss still out of tune.
 Get it in tune!

 Where/When/How: After I get back home from rehearsal at 1:30pm tomorrow, I’ll warm up for a few minutes and record the first attempt at the excerpt with my iPhone at tempo, and review the tricky section in slow motion to see if I can identify any hitches or obvious issues visually.
 Then I’ll experiment with different hand positions – specifically, seeing if I can find ways to minimize extraneous movement from the starting note to the arrival note.
 Such as seeing what I can do to get my thumb and elbow prepared for the shift in advance so there’s less movement during the shift itself.